Martin Marietta Materials, Inc. Shares Near 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 51.5% lower than the 20-day average.
+- Trading volume this week was 7.3% higher than the 20-day average.

 Technical Indicators